Heavy Vehicle Driver's Licence (Class 1)

 Obtaining the F and M endorsements

-If you want to drive a heavy vehicle equipped with an air brake system—F endorsement—or a manual transmission—M endorsement, you must pass the road tests with a vehicle that is equipped accordingly.
+If you want to drive a heavy vehicle equipped with an air brake system (F endorsement) or a manual transmission (M endorsement), you must pass the road test with a vehicle that is equipped accordingly.
+Note that vehicles equipped with a synchromesh manual transmission cannot be used to obtain the M endorsement.

 Obtaining the T endorsement

-To obtain the T endorsement, which authorizes you to drive long combination vehicles (road trains more than 25 metres long that require a special travel permit, you must:
+To obtain the T endorsement, which authorizes you to drive long combination vehicles (double road trains more than 25 metres long that require a special travel permit, you must:

 - have held a Class 1 driver’s licence for at least five years